Fedora-Joyce/ALX-Pre_course/0x01-git/README.md

-README file for ALX program
+Updated README file for ALX program
 Hi, I’m @Fedora-Joyce
 - 👀 I’m interested in Software Engineering.
 - 🌱 I'm now a ALX Student, this is my first repository as a full-stack engineer